asvd/jailed/README.md

 corresponding message is sent, which leads to the actual function invocation on the other site.
-If the executed function then issues a callback, the responce message will be sent back and handled by the opposite site, which will in turn execute the actual callback previously stored upon the initial wrapper method invocation.
+If the executed function then issues a callback, the responce message will be sent back and handled by the opposite site, which will, in turn, execute the actual callback previously stored upon the initial wrapper method invocation.
 A callback is in fact a short-term exported function and behaves in the same way, particularly it may invoke a newer callback in reply.